avinashupadhya99/Prostate-Ninja/README.md

 ### About the project

-An application to find clinical trials around you based on your preferences.
+A web-application to find clinical trials around you based on your age, sex and clinical conditions.
 This project was made for [MakeHarvard 2021](https://www.makeharvard.io/).

 ### Steps to start the application